 Documents will be supplied free of charge.
 However, for documents of more than 20 pages, there may be a charge of EUR 0.40 per sheet to cover photocopying costs.

 Can I be refused access to a document, and if so, why?

-The Foundation favours as wide an access as possible to its internal documents.
+Eurofound favours as wide an access as possible to its internal documents.
 However, there are inevitably some documents which may have to be withheld in order to protect specific public and private interests or to ensure that the Foundation’s work is not disrupted.
-Exceptions to the right of access are set out in Regulation (EC) No 1049/2001.
+Exceptions to the right of access are set out in Regulation (EC) No 1049/2001, as follows:

 - Protection of the public interest (where documents concern legal proceedings, inspections and enquiries);

 - Protection of the individual and of privacy;